refinedev/refine/documentation/docs/api-references/providers/data-provider.md

     //highlight-end
 });
 ```
->Only lists records which status equal to "rejected".
+>Only lists records whose status equals to "rejected".